hampgoodwin/GoLuca/README.md

 - [x] swap to uuid over auto incr values for id's
 - [x] swap go-chi router logger to use zap logger stored in environment; log more.
 - [x] ~~add delete request response with message that this ledger is append only and records cannot be deleted~~ 404 is fine
+- [x] fix timestamp for created_at to be utc time zone